bcgov/lucy-web/api/SchemaAndDatabaseController.md

 2. Variables/methods common to all the subclasses
   - `schema` - Table variable from the BaseSchema
-  - `schemaObject` - An instance of BaseSchema
+  - `schemaObject` - An instance of a specific schema object
   - `findById` - To find a record by ID
   - `fetchOne` - Find a record matching the query
   - `remove` - Remove a particular record from the table